Research directions

 Lab

-- Ph.D. student: Andreas Geert Motzfeldt (explainability for clinical NLP)
+- Ph.D. student: Andreas Geert Motzfeldt (interpretability, robustness for clinical NLP) - co-supervised with Christian Hardmeier

-- Ph.D. student: Bertram Højer (interpretability and model analysis)
+- Ph.D. student: Bertram Højer (interpretability, model analysis) - co-supervised with Stefan Heinrich

 Recruiting is continuing!
 See upcoming positions.

-The lab is part of NLPNorth research group, with 3 other faculty working in NLP.
-The group participates in the AI Pioneer center, where it is possible to interact with other NLP researchers in University of Copenhagen and other institutions.
+The lab is part of NLPNorth research group, with 4 other faculty working in NLP.
+We are also a part of the AI Pioneer center, where it is possible to interact with other NLP researchers in University of Copenhagen and other institutions.
 Here are some reflections by NLPNorth PhD students on what it’s like to live and study in Denmark.

 PhD and Postdoc Positions

-- 2-year postdoc specializing in reference identification, preferably with prior expertise in scholarly document processing or explainable fact-checking
+- 2-year postdoc specializing in reference identification, preferably with prior expertise in scholarly document processing or explainable fact-checking.
+Apply by Nov 15 2024

 Getting your own funding (if you have your own idea for a PhD or postdoc that you’d like to pursue with me):